 It is the responsibility of the student to make up missed homework after any absence, planned or due to illness, in a timely manner.
-Parents of lower school students (K-6) may email the teacher; upper school students (7-12) should first call their classmates for assignments, and then their teachers if they need additional support.
+Parents may email the teacher if they need additional support.
 It is wise to coordinate with a friend (perhaps one who lives close by) early on in the year so that homework handouts might also be collected for the absent student.
+Teachers will collect work for the students while they are out.
 Teachers will clearly communicate policies regarding making up homework due to absence.